ryan-huang1/Morph-Diffusion/README.md

 **Describe the overall purpose of the program and briefly explain what the screenshots illustrate.**

+**List and describe the steps of an iterative development process.**

+I first defined and created three distinct programs, image gerneration, photo merging, and user input collection.
+I then integrated the two more complex systems then added in the last.
+This is what I found worked best for me rather than editiing a large multifaceted program.

 **Describe the input and output of the program.**

 The input of this program is the amount of photos and the content of said photos, hardcoded it takes the additional inputs of a background image + a image mask.
 The output of this program is a seamless video of the photos being morphed.